MosesSupposes/Purescript-By-Example/text/chapter13.md

 `Gen` is also a monad and an applicative functor, so we have the usual collection of combinators at our disposal for creating new instances of the `Arbitrary` type class.

-For example, we can use the `Arbitrary` instance for the `Int` type, provided in the `purescript-quickcheck` library, to create a distribution on the 256 byte values, using the `Functor` instance for `Gen` to map a function from integers to bytes over arbitrary integer values:
+For example, we can use the `Arbitrary` instance for the `Int` type, provided in the `quickcheck` library, to create a distribution on the 256 byte values, using the `Functor` instance for `Gen` to map a function from integers to bytes over arbitrary integer values:

 ```haskell
 newtype Byte = Byte Int